merumerutho/LOVJ/README.md

 <center><img src="https://raw.githubusercontent.com/merumerutho/LOVJ/main/doc/img/logo.png" width=500 /></center>

-# LOVJ - A LÖVE-based VJing Framework
+# LOVJ - LÖVE2D VJing Framework

 ## 📖 Overview

-LOVJ is a framework for the LÖVE 2D game engine, designed to create a live-coding and interactive VJing environment.
-It's primarily aimed at live music performances, allowing for the creation, sequencing, and mixing of video patches in various ways.
+LOVJ is a framework for the LÖVE 2D game engine, designed as a live-coding and interactive VJing environment.
+It's primarily aimed at live music performances, allowing for the creation, sequencing, and mixing of video patches.

 ## ✨ Features

-- **Live-Coding:** Edit code on-the-fly with hot-reloading capabilities.
+### Current

-- **Interactive Controls:** Control patches through mouse, keyboard, touch, and OSC.
+- **Interactive Controls:** Control patches through mouse, keyboard, touch and gamepads.
-- **GLSL Shaders:** Advanced rendering with GLSL shaders, including support for ray-marching.
+- **GLSL Shaders:** Builtin support for GLSL shaders, write your own filters, ray-marchers, etc.
 - **Spout Integration:** Stream video to and from other applications using Spout.
 - **Savestates:** Quickly save and recall the internal state of patches.
+- **Patch-based Architecture:** Modular design based on video patches that can be loaded, sequenced, and mixed.

+### Planned

+- **Live-Coding:** Edit code on-the-fly with hot-reloading capabilities.
 - **OSC Networking:** Built-in OSC server for external control.
-- **Patch-based Architecture:** Modular design based on video patches that can be loaded, sequenced, and mixed.

 ## 📹 Screenshots